The Spiderwick Chronicles (soundtrack)

-The Spiderwick Chronicles (Original Motion Picture Score) is the score album to the 2008 film of the same name composed and conducted by James Horner.
-The album featured 15 tracks from Horner's score and was released on February 12, 2008, by Lakeshore Records.
-The film featured an original song, a rendition of the nursery rhyme "London Bridge Is Falling Down" performed by Jordy Benattar, that was not included in the soundtrack.
+The Spiderwick Chronicles (Original Motion Picture Score) is the score album to the 2008 film composed and conducted by James Horner.
+The album features 15 tracks from Horner's score and was released on February 12, 2008, by Lakeshore Records.
+The fils featured an original song, a rendition of the nursery rhyme "London Bridge Is Falling Down" performed by Jordy Benattar, that was not included in the soundtrack.
 The score received positive reviews.

 Production

 The score was recorded at the Todd-AO Scoring Stage, Studio City, Los Angeles.
 Horner conducted the Hollywood Symphony Orchestra and the orchestration is done by Carl Johnson, Eddie Karam, Gary K. Thomas, Steven R. Bernstein.
 David Edelstein of New York magazine had opined "James Horner–channeling–John Williams score with a few chromatic chords to keep the orchestra from laughing the composer off the podium."

 The Japanese version uses "Checkmate" by Yuugin as its theme song.